-Staff finds the project to be consistent with the above findings; the project is master-planned and designed in an integrated campus setting that promotes innovation and joint use of space across property lines.
+The project is consistent with the above findings; the project is master-planned and designed in an integrated campus setting that promotes innovation and joint use of space across property lines.
 Buildings are clustered around common open spaces that include amenities and provide space for meeting, interaction, and recreation.
 Connectivity is enhanced with a new street that breaks up an existing "superblock," as well as through a network of pathways within the project and bicycle route improvements on existing streets.
 Land dedication is also provided to accommodate the future Mary Avenue Overcrossing project to Moffett Park.